jfrog/evidence-extractor/README.md

 ## Note

-This tool only verifies RSA and PGP signatures.
+This tool only verifies RSA, PGP, and ECDSA signatures.